Wander Franco Player Props: Rays vs. Phillies

 - The Phillies pitching staff ranks sixth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 14th-ranked team ERA among all league pitching staffs (4.12).
+- The Phillies' 4.12 team ERA ranks 14th among all league pitching staffs.

-- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in baseball.
+- Phillies pitchers combine to surrender 90 home runs (1.1 per game), the seventh-fewest in the league.

-- Walker tries for his 10th victory when he gets the start for the Phillies, his 18th of the season.
-He is 9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched.
+- Sanchez gets the start for the Phillies, his fifth of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts through 19 1/3 innings pitched.

-- In his most recent time out on Friday against the Chicago Cubs, the righty went six innings, allowing one earned run while surrendering six hits.
+- The left-hander's most recent appearance was on Friday against the Washington Nationals, when he threw six innings, surrendering one earned run while giving up seven hits.

+- The 26-year-old has a 3.26 ERA and 9.3 strikeouts per nine innings in four games this season, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.